-asked the Secretary of State for the Environment what proposals he has for extending home ownership, by accelerating the sale of council houses and flats to their tenants; and if he will make a statement.
+asked the Secretary of State for the Environment what evidence he has received as to the average time it is taking in England to complete the sale of a council house; and if he will make a statement.

 I have no evidence as to the average time taken by local authorities to complete council house sales.
 I am aware that in certain areas, including my hon.
 Friend's constituency, there have been substantial delays in processing applications.
 I am considering what more I can do to help before the Housing Bill becomes law, and I hope to make an announcement shortly.

 Can my right hon.
 Friend say whether he will shortly be in a position to help certain council house tenants in my constituency whose properties were valued in 1978–79, and who, through no fault of their own, have still not been able to complete the purchase of their houses?

 I am very much aware of the problems in my hon.
 Friend's constituency, and in other areas.
 I ask him to bear with me.
 I hope to make a statement shortly.

 :Does the Secretary of State accept that the sale of houses involves surveying each house, valuing it, selling it, and arranging a mortgage for it?
 How can that he done without taking on a vast number of extra officials, or paying solicitors to do the job, both of which involve public expenditure?